-- A previous study assessment indicated that the development programme for this new antibacterial agent would need ~1000 patients.
-This development plan was impractical and could not be executed.
+- A previous study assessment indicated that the development programme for the new antibacterial agent would need ~1000 patients.
+However, this development plan was impractical and could not be executed.

 - How could evidence be generated to support rapid marketing authorisation?

-Design options and simulated evidence were presented to the FDA and EMEA.
-Regulators could then give scientific advice on how best to proceed.
+- Design options and simulated evidence were presented to the FDA and EMA, so Regulators could give scientific advice on how best to proceed.

-KerusCloud helped to deliver a new antibacterial treatment option to patients that will save lives by:
+KerusCloud provided an alternative development plan to accelerate the delivery of a new antibacterial treatment option to patients that:

-- Providing evidence that Regulators agreed would likely be sufficient for approval.
+- Provided evidence that Regulators agreed would likely be sufficient for approval.

 - Reduced the time to market by 3-5 years.